Lee Jackson (composer)

-Lee Jackson is an American composer.
-He was the music and sound director for the video game developer 3D Realms from 1994 through 2002.
+Lee Jackson (born 19 November 1963) is an American composer.
+He was the music and sound director for the video game developer 3D Realms from 1994 through 2002, and is currently a freelance composer of music for chamber ensembles, concert bands, and orchestras.

 Game music and audio development

 He is most well known for his work on Duke Nukem 3D and Rise of the Triad, specifically for creating Duke Nukem 3D's main theme titled "Grabbag".
 He collaborated with Robert Prince to create the two games' instrumental background tracks.

 While at Apogee/3D Realms, Jackson also served as the primary composer for the later 3D Realms title Shadow Warrior, and was involved with many other games published by 3D Realms and Apogee Software.
 His duties also called for sound design on Shadow Warrior and on early versions of Duke Nukem Forever.

 Jackson also did voice acting, direction, and effects for games by Apogee and 3D Realms, as well as for the Balls of Steel pinball game, released under the Apogee one-off subsidiary Pinball Wizards label.
 His own voice acting characters include the "Fat Commander" in Duke Nukem 3D, the "Doug Wendt" character in Rise of the Triad, and "Zilla" in Shadow Warrior.
 Aside from performing several characters used in Balls of Steel, he also auditioned talent and directed recording sessions for Apogee and 3D Realms games at Bill Reardon's RR Brand Productions studio in Dallas.

 Jackson's voice can also be heard in the music for two games.
 He incorporated his voice into the music for a level of Apogee's Stargunner, and used it as a sampled instrument in a track for Shadow Warrior.

 In 2016, Jackson worked with Gearbox Software to create new songs for the Duke Nukem 3D: 20th Anniversary World Tour game.

 A series of "Composers Play" interviews published on YouTube in December 2018 covers much of his involvement in Duke Nukem 3D, as well as some of the history behind how he got his start writing music for videogames.
 Another "Composers Play" interview came out in late January 2019, this time covering Lee's involvement in Rise of the Triad.

 In 2021, Jackson joined Doomworld, a Doom community forum website, after being invited by another member of the forums.
 There, he has authored and contributed several new General MIDI tracks for community projects.